NEET 2025 Major Updates for Medical Aspirants

 Electromagnetic spectrum-

-When we see our surrounding, we see only visible range of electromagnetic waves.
+When we see our surroundings, we see only visible range of electromagnetic waves.
 So, the only familiar electromagnetic waves were the visible light waves.
 But, we now know that, electromagnetic waves include visible light waves, X-rays, gamma rays, radio waves, microwaves, ultraviolet and infrared waves.
 The classification of EM waves according to frequency is the electromagnetic spectrum is shown in the figure given below.

 Now we will discuss all these EM waves one by one with the help of following table -